We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 6. Regional data and information sharing and science and knowledge cooperation

-Through a series of HKH Call to Action Consultations in ICIMOD’s regional member countries, the key findings and main messages of the HKH Assessment report are being shared with a larger audience with the aim of building momentum for more robust regional cooperation and a roadmap for achieving the Sustainable Development Goals (SDGs) in the mountains.
-During these consultations, think tanks, senior experts, and high-level decision makers discuss the key findings of the HKH Assessment, debate and validate its Call to Action, and chart a way forward for more robust regional cooperation around mountains to sustain this globally critical region.
+Through a series of HKH Call to Action Consultations in ICIMOD’s regional member countries, the key findings and main messages of the HKH Assessment were shared with a larger audience to build momentum for more robust regional cooperation and to develop a roadmap for achieving the Sustainable Development Goals (SDGs) in the mountains.
+During these consultations, think tanks, senior experts, and high-level decision makers discussed key findings of the HKH Assessment, debated and validated its Call to Action and its integration with national and regional priorities, and charted a way forward for more robust regional cooperation around mountains to sustain this globally critical region and promote the mountain agenda.